lauragyre/jekyll/_notes/Writing Projects/2020 Hedge Notes.md

 [[Void]]
 #essays

-In 2020, a couple of my huge personal themes were [[Metaphor|metaphor]] and boundaries.
+In 2020, a couple of my huge personal themes were [[Metaphor and Magic]] and boundaries.
 This is a series of notes I wrote that seemed worth saving to revisit in the future:

 <img src="/assets/spider.jpeg" style="float: left">